hexbatch/apple-core/v1/docs/layers/a-core-layers/instance-base.md

 * able to show terms of service page to anyone
 * able to show privacy page to anyone
 * able to show admin login area, admin landing page, give way to do all the above via web or console

+# Api

+## route all calls
+    instance.route_call
+  * will check with permissions layer before routing
+  * will use event filter find out where to route, to allow dynamic adding of routes
+  * will use event action before and after call to route to allow plugin listeners